-Ruxton the first modern murder by Tom Wood was recently shortlisted for the Scottish Non Fiction Book of the Year – very rare for a true crime book!
+Ruxton: The First Modern Murder by Tom Wood was recently shortlisted for the Scottish Non Fiction Book of the Year – very rare for a true crime book!
 See the judges commentary below: “Fascinating and unforgettable, this book exposes a darkly sinister tale to the light, offering novel insights into not only the criminal case but how its investigation acted as a catalyst for the transformation of modern policing and forensics.
 Ruxton benefits from a rigorous and resourceful research process, without ever compromising on pace or readability.
 A decisive moment in criminal history is examined with intelligence, clarity and originality.”
 Val McDermid who wrote the Foreword describes the book as “A Fascinating story told with the clarity and urgency of a thriller.
 And it’s a damn good read”.
 This title is the perfect addition to Ringwood’s true crime offer!

 Cuddies Strip by Rob McInroy is a fictionalised account of a real Scottish murder in 1935 Perth, a murder committed within weeks of the Ruxton one.
 Cathi Unsworth, a fine novelist herself, said of the book “I read this wonderful novel with a tear in my eye.
 I could hardly bear to read the ending but it was beautiful”